Act Now (slogan): First stage of propaganda

 On May 30, Donald Tsang appealed to citizens in the radio program "A Letter to Hong Kong", urging them to express their unwillingness for the political system to stand still to their respective district legislators.
 On May 31, Secretary for Constitutional and Mainland Affairs Stephen Lam attended a special meeting of the Sham Shui Po District Council, chanting slogans such as "Hong Kong, democracy, Act Now".
 Members of the Democratic Alliance for the Betterment and Progress of Hong Kong and the Alliance for Moving Forward also joined in.
-Secretary for Justice Wong Yan Lung wore a "Act Now" pin at the award ceremony for the University Student Internship Program to promote political reform.
+Secretary for Justice Wong Yan Lung wore an "Act Now" pin at the award ceremony for the University Student Internship Program to promote political reform.
 Financial Secretary John Tsang and Political Assistant to the Labour and Welfare Bureau Zandra Mok distributed leaflets in Central.
 Deputy Secretary for Education Kenneth Chen engaged in discussions with students on the topic of political reform at the HKSYCIA Wong Tai Shan Memorial College.

 On June 1, Financial Secretary John Tsang went to the Shun Lee Catholic Secondary School to continue promoting the political reform proposal, encountering teachers raising cardboard signs with the words "超错" (All Wrong) to express opposition.
 Undersecretary for Commerce and Economic Development Gregory So, Political Assistant to the Secretary for Education Jeremy Young, and Political Assistant to the Secretary for Home Affairs Caspar Tsui distributed "Act Now" leaflets in Wong Tai Sin.
 Meanwhile, Secretary for Education Michael Suen promoted political reform by wearing an "Act Now" pin at the Po Leung Kuk 60th Year Directors' Lunch held at the Grand Hyatt Hong Kong.

 On June 2, Secretary for Transport and Housing Eva Cheng distributed "Act Now" pins at the Temple Centre.
 Secretary for the Civil Service Denise Yue had his "Act Now" pin upside down while promoting political reform.
 Secretary for Security Ambrose Lee momentarily forgot to fasten his "Act Now" pin at an event, while Secretary for Development Carrie Lam consistently wore her "Act Now" pin during the same occasion.
 On June 3, Secretary for Commerce and Economic Development Rita Lau met with District Council Chairman of Tuen Mun Lau Wong-fat and other district councillors to explain the purpose of the "Act Now" campaign and distribute political reform promotional materials in the community.
 On June 4, Financial Secretary John Tsang promoted "Act Now" at the Hong Kong Institute of Directors luncheon.
 On June 5, inventor "Son of Stars" Chan Yik-hei, former TVB anchor and traditional Chinese medicine practitioner Dr. Louisa Wong, and Hong Kong football legend Chan Siu Ki called on citizens to support "Act Now" in a new promotional video.